 It was his first paid job.

-Adams designs can art for a brewery in Virginia, he co-owns a sign business, he creates fine art and has murals across Maine along the east coast.
+Adams designs can art for a brewery in Virginia, he co-owns a sign business, creates fine art, and has murals across Maine along the east coast.

-His signature look, what he calls a gem style, is inspired by graffiit with standard block letter forms and geometric shapes that highlight and embelish words.
-It's also a slang on 'dropping gems' or knowledge, which viewers will find in spades in his art, often laced with postive sayings like, "Be Sure," "Never Give Up," or "Just Keep Swimming."
+His signature look, what he calls a gem style, is inspired by graffiti with standard block letterforms and geometric shapes that highlight and embellish words.
+It's also a slang on 'dropping gems' or knowledge, which viewers will find in spades in his art, often laced with positive sayings like, "Be Sure," "Never Give Up," or "Just Keep Swimming."